Mayadin: Modern era

-Mayadin is the administrative center of Nahiya Mayadin and the Mayadin District.
+Mayadin is the administrative center of Mayadin Subdistrict and the Mayadin District.

 In the early 20th century, Mayadin was the administrative seat of the Asharah kaza (subdistrict) of the Sanjak of Zor district and contained the residence of its qaimmaqam (governor).
 In a British military intelligence report from the 1900s, the town had a population of 2,000 mostly Sunni Muslims and a small minority of Christians.
 There was a bazaar, several shops and a mosque with a leaning minaret.
 According to Czech explorer Alois Musil, who visited in 1912, Mayadin had a garrison of twelve gendarmes, ten policemen and ten mule riders.
 There was a boys' primary school in the town.
 The population was about 2,500, consisting of roughly four hundred Muslim families, fifteen Syriac Orthodox families (mostly refugees from Mardin), and three Jewish families, living in a total of 380 houses.
 On June 19, 1947, Pan Am Flight 121, crewed by third officer Gene Roddenberry (who went on to create the original Star Trek television series), crashed 4 miles (6.4 km) from the town.

 Syrian Civil War

 The town was captured by the Free Syrian Army in late August 2012, with the only part still in regime hands being the Mayadin military base, an artillery position on a hill overlooking the town, which in turn was captured on 22 November.
 This gave the rebels control of a large amount of territory east of the base to the Iraqi border.
-On 3 July 2014, ISIL captured Mayadin after ousting the FSA and raised their black standard.
-A local underground resistance movement of Sunni Muslim fighters loyal to the al-Nusra Front attacked ISIL checkpoints in the city in 2015.
-This forced ISIL militants to dig a 15 km defensive position around the city.
+On 3 July 2014, ISIS captured Mayadin after ousting the local FSA rebels and raised their black standard.
+A local underground resistance movement of tribal fighters attacked ISIS checkpoints in the city in 2015.
+This forced ISIS militants to dig a 15 km defensive position around the city.

-On 3 April 2017, during the SDF's offensive to capture Raqqa, it was reported that ISIL was possibly in the process of moving its capital from Raqqa city to Mayadin.
-This followed months of gradual relocation of resources and senior ISIL leaders from Raqqa to Mayadin.
+On 3 April 2017, during the SDF's offensive to capture Raqqa, it was reported that ISIS was possibly in the process of moving its capital from Raqqa city to Mayadin.
+This followed months of gradual relocation of resources and senior ISIS leaders from Raqqa to Mayadin.
 On 21 April 2017, the United States announced that they had conducted a ground raid in Mayadin and killed Abdulrakhman Uzbeki, an ISIS leader.

-On 18 June 2017, Iran hit ISIL targets in Mayadin using domestic-based surface-to-surface mid-range missiles.
+On 18 June 2017, Iran hit ISIS targets in Mayadin using domestic-based surface-to-surface mid-range missiles.

 By the 10 October 2017, the town was besieged by the SAA and fighting had begun in the suburbs in preparation to storm the town.

 On 11 October 2017, the Syrian Army made huge advances inside the town of Mayadin and has taken control of about 60 percent of the town.

-On 14 October 2017, the Syrian Arab Army retook the town thus ending the 4 year long ISIL rule over it.
+On 14 October 2017, the Syrian Arab Army retook the town thus ending the 4 year long ISIS rule over it.

-In June 2018, ISIL unsuccessfully attempted to retake the town.
+In June 2018, ISIS unsuccessfully attempted to retake the town.